godotengine/godot-docs/tutorials/animation/playing_videos.rst

 The **GOP (Group of Pictures) size** (``-g:v``) is the max interval between keyframes.
 Increasing this value can improve compression with almost no impact on quality.
-The valid range goes from ``0`` to ``2,147,483,648``, although compression benefits will fade away and even be reversed as the GOP size increases.
-The default size (``12``) is too low for most types of content, it's therefore recommended to test higher GOP sizes before reducing video quality.
+The default size (``12``) is too low for most types of content, it's therefore recommended using higher GOP values before reducing video quality.
+Compression benefits will fade away as the GOP size increases though.
 Values between ``64`` and ``512`` usually give the best compression.

 .. note::